a-kapoor/ID-Trainer/index.md

 Using this you can add new variables or modify already present variables.
 A very simple example: `def modifydf(df): df['A']=df[X]+df[Y]; return 0;` This will add a new branch named 'A'.

- There is a lof things you can do with a modifydf.
+ There are lot of things you can do with a modifydf.

 ```python